upsidedownlabs/Chords-Web/README.md

 - Google Chrome web browser
 - Access to an Arduino and Arduino IDE for flashing firmware
-- Bioamp EXG pill or similar sensor for data acquisition

 ## How to Use